List environments

 # Update environment configuration

-kubiya environment update <environment-id> --file environment.yaml
+kubiya environment update < environment-i d > --file environment.yaml

 The update will merge new configuration with existing settings.
 To replace completely, delete and recreate the environment.